kellyjonbrazil/jc/docs/parsers/pidstat.md

 # jc.parsers.pidstat

-jc - JSON Convert `pidstat` command output parser
+jc - JSON Convert `pidstat -h` command output parser

 Must use the `-h` option in `pidstat`.
 All other `pidstat` options are supported in combination with `-h`.